-Exclusion criteria: Patients meeting any of the following exclusion criteria at screening/Day -1 of first dosing will not be enrolled in the study
+6. Life expectancy of >3 months.
+Exclusion: Patients meeting any of the following exclusion criteria at screening/Day -1 of first dosing will not be enrolled in the study:

 1. Availability of and patient acceptance of an alternative curative therapeutic option.

-2. Recent or ongoing serious infection, including any active Grade 3 or higher per the National Institute of Cancer Common Terminology Criteria for Adverse Events Version 5.0 (NCI CTCAE, v5.0) viral, bacterial, or fungal infection within 2 weeks of registration.
+2. Recent or ongoing serious infection, including any active Grade 3 or higher per the NCI CTCAE, v5.0 viral, bacterial, or fungal infection within 2 weeks of registration.

-6. Known history of active or latent TB (bacillus tuberculosis).
+7. Known history of active or latent TB.

-9. New York Heart Association (NYHA) classification III or IV, known symptomatic coronary artery disease, or symptoms of coronary artery disease on systems review, or known cardiac arrhythmias (atrial fibrillation or supraventricular tachycardia).
+10. NYHA classification III or IV, known symptomatic coronary artery disease, or symptoms of coronary artery disease on systems review, or known cardiac arrhythmias (atrial fibrillation or SVT).

 11. Any known or suspected active organ-threatening autoimmune disease, such as inflammatory bowel disease, autoimmune hepatitis, lupus, or pneumonitis, with the exception of hypothyroidism and type 1 diabetes that are controlled with treatment 12.
 Immunodeficiency or immunosuppression, including systemic corticosteroids at >10 mg/day prednisone or equivalent within 1 week prior to planned start of study treatment.